 Production support teams fix issues with a business’s systems and applications.
 The technical lifecycle of an application includes development, user acceptance testing, and production.
 Production support teams mainly work in phases 2 and 3 and it is their responsibility to find issues and work with development teams to make improvements.

-Production Support Analysts quickly solve problems with the aim of reducing business impact of a technology issue.
+Production Support Analysts quickly solve problems with the aim of reducing the business impact of a technology issue.
 For banks, the focus is reducing financial and reputational impact, with the latter growing in importance in recent years.

 Compared to a decade ago, businesses now use multiple banks for different services - if a bank has their reputation negatively affected clients can be quick to leave.
 This can result in long term revenue loss and could be more damaging than the original incident itself.